White Lilies Island: Critical reception

 The album met with mixed reviews.
 At Metacritic it received a score of 54 out of 100.
-AllMusic gave the album a rating of 3.5 out of 5 stars saying: "Imbruglia has made a brilliant pop record -- contemporary, yet timeless.
+AllMusic editor MacKenzie Wilson called the album a "brilliant pop record — contemporary, yet timeless.
 White Lilies Island would have suffered without Natalie Imbruglia's perfectionism, and it would have lost sight of the elegance it so perfectly exudes."
+David Browne from Entertainment Weekly found that the album "continues in the same vein of agreeable pop-radio fodder as "Torn," with an all-new group of distraught romantics and connection seekers singing creamy choruses."
+Chris Heath from Yahoo!
+Music UK wrote: "She's certainly on the way to achieving her goal.
+She chips in a hefty wedge of the lyric sheet to the album in the shape of confessional lovesick outpourings that, despite lapses, bind the gutsy album cohesively giving it sophistication, direction and genuine feeling."
+Slant Magazines Sal Cinquemani declared the album "pure pop and with its organic edge and introspective lyrics, it's the best kind."

-Blender gave a rating of 2 out of five stars, commenting: "White Lilies Island skips from one song to the next without leaving any great impression or displaying a single sentiment Jessica Simpson would find distressing.
+In her review for Blender, Jayne McCulloch commented that White Lilies Island skips from one song to the next without leaving any great impression or displaying a single sentiment Jessica Simpson would find distressing.
 If, however, she was trying to remake Jagged Little Pill, it's all gone horribly wrong."
-Entertainment Weekly gave a positive review and said: "The disc continues in the same vein of agreeable pop-radio fodder as 'Torn', with an all-new group of distraught romantics and connection seekers singing creamy choruses."
-Rolling Stone gave the album a negative review and said it's "a great brother of her debut."
-Yahoo!
-Music UK gave the album a rating of 8 out of ten stars and said: "She's certainly on the way to achieving her goal.
-She chips in a hefty wedge of the lyric sheet to the album in the shape of confessional lovesick outpourings that, despite lapses, bind the gutsy album cohesively giving it sophistication, direction and genuine feeling."
+Pat Blashill, writing for Rolling Stone, wrote: "Despite its immaculate odes to unhappiness, White Lilies Island itself is ear candy with about as much emotional resonance as Kathie Lee Gifford's latest televised crying jag."
+The Village Voice critic Emma Pearse found that on White Lilies Island "are hints of a rocker in this too gorgeous girl, a couple of guitar stanzas and drum embraces that may even have required a little face-scrunching, a little tendon tension.
+In 1997 she did well lying naked on the floor.
+But White Lilies Island smells cheap, and it will stain her."
+Writing for PopMatters, Adrien Begrand concluded: "Hopefully White Lilies Islands more inspired moments are a foreshadowing of some more good material to come, something to elevate her above all the clichés she seems so dependent on right now.
+It's obvious she’s talented enough; let's just hope it doesn’t take her so long next time."